 If you have a broadband connection, browse through this collection of Lake Powell

 panoramic photographs I created during several trips to the lake.

 My time varies from year to year according to a complicated formula, but runs almost always from one Sunday to the next.

 The weather will be great for canyon exploring, and swimming (even at night!) and water skiing.
-The moon will be at first quarter, illuminating evening activities and then setting for a spectacular star show.
+The moon will be full and fullish throughout the week, affording easier night time living aboard.

 Looking good, Bert cuts a swath:

 WHO: Houseboat share owner is David Herberg of Monte Sereno, California.
 I often enjoy inviting friends who share the adventuring spirit and participate in crewing the boat.
 My limit is 10 people (more or less); we prefer less-crowded trips, and have gone with as few as three people or as many as 14.
 Please note that I only offer to share my own vacation by personal invitation, and I am not in the travel agency business.
 Merely reading this web page does not in itself constitute such an invitation.
 If youd like, it is always possible to create your own trip with a houseboat rented from ARAMARK, the official Lake Powell concessionaire.

 SHARED EXPENSES: Vary from trip to trip, based upon time of year, number of guests, etc. The trips are conducted in a shared-expense, non-profit manner: I pay my own way, any excess is refunded, and I carry forward any deficit.
 The shared expenses include all meals and snacks aboard ship (but not alcoholic beverages); houseboat and ski boat fuel and oil; our annual maintenance fees; and various shared incidentals, but no travel expenses to and from Utah.